 Want to learn how to add the Hello Bar opt-in form to your blog?
 Check out the link below:

-I have tested similar kind of placement here at ShoutMeLoud & results was astonishing.
-You can use this for multiple purposes such as directing users to most important pages of your blog, getting more app downloads, promote an affiliate offers or even getting social media share.
+I have tested a similar kind of placement here at ShoutMeLoud & results were astonishing.
+You can use this for multiple purposes, such as directing users to the most important pages of your blog, getting more app downloads, promoting affiliate offers or even getting social media share.